-The Czech Republic does not have a specific national legislation on cloning in place, and implements the EU legislation.
-Cloning is regulated on the EU level by regulation (EC) 258/97 on Animal Cloning and Novel Foods.
+The Czech Republic does not have a specific national legislation on cloning in place.
+It implements the EU legislation.
+Cloning is regulated on the EU level by Regulation (EC) 258/97 on Animal Cloning and Novel Foods.

-Genetically Engineered animals are regulated the same as any other GE organism in the Czech Republic.
-The basic national legal instrument is Act no. 78/2004 Coll., the "Act on GMOs," as amended by the

-Act no. 371/2016, with the implementation of Decree No. 209/2004.
+Genetically engineered animals are regulated the same as any other GE organism in the Czech Republic.
+The basic national legal instrument is Act no. 78/2004 Coll., the "Act on GMOs," as amended by the Act no. 371/2016, with the implementation of Decree No. 209/2004.
 The competent authority handling the notifications and regulation on the use of GE traits/products in the Czech Republic is the MoE.
-The responsibility for regulation of food originating from GE animals comes from MoH and covers the area of "novel foods."
+The responsibility for regulation of food originating from GE animals comes from the MoH and the MoA covers the area of "novel foods."

-The projects using GE animals that have been authorized in the Czech Republic so far fall under the scope of contained use.
+The projects using GE animals that have been authorized in the Czech Republic to date fall under the scope of contained use.
 The authorized GE animals are classified as risk category 1 or 2 (minimal risk).
 Authorization process: The entity that intends to use GE animals notifies the MoE.
-The notification must include a risk assessment, a description of proposed containment measures, and a description of proposed handling of the GE products, which must include the transport, storage, and disposal of waste.
+The notification must include a risk assessment, a description of the proposed containment measures, and a description of the proposed handling of the GE products, which must include the transport, storage, and disposal of waste.